lesliejwc/design-patterns/Design-Principles.md

 >
 > \- Barbara Liskov

-The principle describes, objects of a parent class should be replacable with objects of its child class without disrupting the integrity of the software.
-This requires the child class to behave the same as the parent class, this can be achieved in a few ways:
+The objects of a parent class should be replacable with objects of its child class without disrupting the integrity of the software.
+This requires the child class to behave the same as the parent class, as well as the following:

 - Methods in the child class can implement less restrictive rules, but not enforce stricter rules.
 Otherwise it could lead to unexpected behaviour in the